Mitranim/gotools/readme.md

 Has modules for smart page rendering, contextual handler tasks, and database modeling.

-Each module is completely independent from others and can be used in isolation.
+Although the `gotools` are tied together in the root package, each component is independent from others and can be used in isolation.
 See their respective docs:
 * [`render` readme](render)
 * [`context` readme](context)
 * [`dsadapter` readme](dsadapter)